rosemata/Model_of_Springs/README.md

 - define stretching a rubber in second order differential equation using symbols mass, gravity, and stretch coefficient

-- make animation with 20 frames with pendulum depending on thickness of rubeer band hanging on 200 grams mass
+- make animation with 20 frames with pendulum depending on thickness of ruber band hanging on 200 grams mass

 - use frames of the animation to use interact feature